parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 primarily aimed at measuring the performance of this specific architecture.
 Compilation and testing details can be found by looking in the [.gitlab-ci-darwin.yml](.gitlab-ci-darwin.yml) file *and* the /scripts/darwin folder.
-In summary, the ci is built in release mode, with OpenMP, MPI, HDF5 and Cuda enabled.
+In summary, the CI is built in release mode, with OpenMP, MPI, HDF5 and Cuda enabled.
 All tests are run on a single node with access to two Volta GPUs.
 In addition, the regression tests are run in parallel with two mpi processors each of which have access to their own Volta gpu.
-The following tests are run with this ci: unit, regression, performance.
+The following tests are run with this CI: unit, regression, performance.
 A final note, this CI has been chosen to also check for performance regressions.
-The CI uses a github application located in /scripts/python.
+The CI uses a GitHub application located in /scripts/python.
 After a successful run of the CI a link to the performance metrics will appear as part of the parthenon metrics status check in the pr next to the commit the metrics were recorded for.
-All data from the regression tests are recorded in the parthenon wiki in a json file.
+All data from the regression tests are recorded in the parthenon wiki in a JSON file.

 ### Adding Tests